Young Dubliners

 The Young Dubliners (sometimes shortened to the Young Dubs or just The Dubs) is an Irish-American rock band formed in Santa Monica, California in 1988.
 Lead singer and rhythm guitarist Keith Roberts has remained the only constant member of the band.
 The other current members include violinist Chas Waltz, drummer David Ingraham, guitarist Justin Pecot, and bassist Ethan Jones.
 They describe their music as "original rock compositions and Irish folk songs with a rock twist" and their stated influences include Thin Lizzy, The Pogues, The Waterboys, Big Country, and U2.
 AllMusic states, "[t]heir sound defies categorization" and describes them as "Ireland's answer to Los Lobos, with a similar combination of traditional folk music, raucous electric rock, and forward-thinking experimentation".

 The band was signed to Scotti Brothers Records in early 1994 and released the EP Rocky Road to the Adult Album Alternative radio format, where it reached 37 the week of May 6, 1994.
 It was followed by the full-length album Breathe on June 13, 1995.
 Shortly after, the band starting touring nationally.
 The lineup at that time included co-founders Keith Roberts and Paul O’Toole sharing vocals and guitar duties, fellow Irishman Brendan Holmes on bass, violinist Chas Waltz, Jeff Dellisanti on saxophone, Randy Woolford on lead guitar, and Jon Mattox on drums.

 In 1997, the group signed with Cargo Music, which marked the beginning of a tumultuous period of major tours, label and personnel changes, and multiple record releases.
 Violinist Chas Waltz left and was replaced by Mark Epting.
-In August 1997 the band recorded a live album, Alive, Alive ‘O for their new label, but co-founder Paul O’Toole left the band just before the album’s release February 10, 1998.
+In August 1997 the band recorded a live album, Alive, Alive ‘O, with producers Steve Albini and Josquin Des Pres (American musician). for their new label, but co-founder Paul O’Toole left the band just before the album’s release February 10, 1998.
 In June 2000 they released Red with OmTown/Higher Octave records.
 The lyrics for the title track were written by Elton John’s writing partner Bernie Taupin, who gifted it to the band; they subsequently played it at his birthday party at House of Blues.
 The album was produced by Thom Panunzio.
 Just after the album’s release guitarist Randy Woolford retired and was replaced by Bob Boulding and drummer Jon Mattox was replaced by David Ingraham, formerly with Tribe of Gypsies.
 That same year they recorded the theme song for the ABC sitcom Madigan Men.